Categories:

 o1 CROSS JOIN o2

-For every possible combination of rows from o1 and o2 (i.e. Cartesian product), the joined table contains a row consisting of all columns in o1 followed by all columns in o2.
-A CROSS JOIN cannot be combined with an ON condition clause.
+For every possible combination of rows from o1 and o2 (that is, Cartesian product), the joined table contains a row consisting of all columns in o1 followed by all columns in o2.
+A CROSS JOIN can’t be combined with an ON condition clause.
 However, you can use a WHERE clause to filter the results.

 o1 NATURAL JOIN o2

 A NATURAL JOIN is identical to an explicit JOIN on the common columns of the two tables, except that the common columns are included only once in the output.
 (A natural join assumes that columns with the same name, but in different tables, contain corresponding data.)
-See the Examples section below for some examples.
+For examples, see the examples section.
 A NATURAL JOIN can be combined with an OUTER JOIN.
-A NATURAL JOIN cannot be combined with an ON condition clause because the JOIN condition is already implied.
+A NATURAL JOIN can’t be combined with an ON condition clause because the JOIN condition is already implied.
 However, you can use a WHERE clause to filter the results.

 Default: INNER JOIN